How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 CINNAMON SUGAR COATING

-While you have a paper towel on top of the freshly fried cakes, it helps keep them warm.
-At this time, to avoid the oil from overheating, add a new batch of cakes into the hot oil to fry them.
+Keeping a paper towel on top of the freshly fried cakes helps keep them warm.
+At this time, to prevent the oil from overheating, add a new batch of cakes to the hot oil to fry.
 Then immediately remove the top layer of paper towel from freshly fried cakes and gently toss them in cinnamon sugar.
 It’s best to do this while the fried milk pieces are hot, so the sugar and ground cinnamon stick to the surface.

 Transfer the sugar-coated pieces onto the tray lined with paper towels.
 Serve warm or let them cool to room temperature.